hari-robotics/polimi-msc-control-notes/docs/advanced-multivariable-control/chapter3.md

         ![](pics/chapter3/figure3.png){ width="200" }
     </figure>

-## 3.2 Phase Portait for 2nd Order Systems
+## 3.2 Phase Portrait for 2nd Order Systems
 For the system:

 $$